Also see: Women in American History

 Dona Gertrudis “La Tules” Barcelo (1800-1852) – A saloon owner and master gambler in the Territory of New Mexico at the time of the Mexican-American War.
 She amassed a small fortune by capitalizing on the flow of American and Mexican traders involved with the Santa Fe Trail.

-Ida B. Wells Barnett (1862-1931) – A black journalist and militant civil rights leader, she was a co-founder of the NAACP and the first president of the Negro Fellowship League.
+Ida B. Wells Barnett (1862-1931) – A black journalist and militant civil rights leader, she co-founded the NAACP and the first president of the Negro Fellowship League.

-Martha McFarlane McGee Bell (1735-1829) – Became a heroine in the American Revolution after an encounter with General Cornwallis and the British Army and collected valuable information for the American cause.
+Martha McFarlane McGee Bell (1735-1829) – Became a heroine in the American Revolution after encountering General Cornwallis and the British Army and collected valuable information for the American cause.

 Mary McLeod Bethune (1875-1955) The daughter of former slaves, Mary became a writer, educator, a champion of humanitarian causes, and an advocate of civil rights and education for Blacks.

-Mary Bickerdyke (1817-1901) – An energetic heroine whose sole aim during the Civil War was to more efficiently care for wounded Union soldiers.
+Mary Bickerdyke (1817-1901) – An energetic heroine whose sole aim during the Civil War was to care for wounded Union soldiers more efficiently.

 Elizabeth Blackwell (1821-1910) – The first American woman to receive a medical doctor degree in 1849, she opened the New York Infirmary for Women and Children and co-founded the Women’s Medical College in 1868.